Christopher Calott, AIA

 BIOGRAPHY

-Over more than three decades, Christopher Calott, AIA has been committed to building communities, and delivering projects which make cities more beautiful and inclusive.
+Over more than three decades, Christopher Calott, AIA has been committed to building communities and delivering projects which make cities more beautiful and inclusive.
 As an award-winning architect, urban designer, real estate developer, and academic, his practice is uniquely interdisciplinary.
-Chris is constantly seeking to work, collaborate and consult with people, communities and enterprises who are design-focused, and want to make a difference.
+Chris is constantly seeking to work, collaborate and consult with people, communities, and enterprises who are design-focused, and want to make a difference.

 Formerly, he was a founding principal of CALOTT + GIFFORD Architecture / Urban Design, and founding partner of the real estate development firm INFILL SOLUTIONS: Innovative Urban Design and Development, based in Albuquerque and Santa Fe, New Mexico.
 For over 15 years his two firms worked together to design and develop innovative mixed-use infill developments, affordable housing, historic adaptive re-use projects, and vibrant public community spaces, recognized with over 65 Regional and National Design Awards.
 Calott began his career as a Lead Project Designer in Antoine Predock Architect's office in Albuquerque, where he led the design of a number of International Competition winning projects, including the Classroom, Laboratory and Administrative complex at Cal Poly, Pomona, the United States World’s Fair Pavilion in Seville, Spain, and the Palm Bay New Town & Convention Center for the King of Morocco, in Agadir, Morocco.
 Later, he established and led Mr. Predock's Los Angeles office, completing projects on several UC California campuses, for the Disney Development Company in Orlando, Florida and Paris, France, and the City of Thousand Oaks Civic Center.